bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-3.md

 </aside>

-* Geographer Dennis Cosgove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye.
+* Geographer Denis Cosgrove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye.
 * He said that maps “reveal the presence of phenomena that are beyond our normal bodily senses.”